"You can't escape! Real fighters know their true calling!"

 Does Not Like Shoes: She is the female equivalent of Ryu—and that's saying something considering the series' cast.

 Averted with a couple of her alternate outfits in Super IV.
-On the other hand, if you look at her school outfit more carefully, you'll she that not only she doesn't wear socks but that also the kind of shoes she wears just may let her pull 'em off easily.
+On the other hand, if you look at her school outfit more carefully, you'll see that not only does she not wear socks, but also the kind of shoes she wears may let her pull 'em off easily.

 Hero-Worshipper: Not to the level Sakura has, but Makoto is FLABBERGASTED at facing Ryu, since he is an absolute legend in the world of karate.
 Her starting pose when facing him is to take a VERY deep breath to calm her nerves.
 Subverted with Fei Long; she knows who he is and challenges him to a fight, but it doesn't go beyond mutual respect as fighters.

 Muscles Are Meaningless: Subverted; she is a young little fighter girl but, unlike similar characters in other works, her body is pretty muscular.
 Is easier to notice while she's wearing her alternate outfit in SSFIV: those arms are quite developed...